carlwolff/emergency-fika-button/part-2-basic-esp8266/read-gpio.md

 GPIO5/D1 state is: 1
 ```

 Awesome!
-We're done here. (hint: press `<enter>` to get prepare for inputting the next command.
+We're done here. (hint: press `<enter>` to get prepare for the input of next command.

 ---